radiylon/will-maker-web/README.md

 # will-maker-web
+## // intro

-MVP for willmaker, made up SaaS product for Executors to manage multiple wills.
+MVP for [willmaker](https://willmaker.netlify.app/), a made up SaaS product for Executors to manage multiple wills.

 TODO:
 - Admin Dashboard (DataTable, assign will to user, etc.)